 Top 12 Things You Didn’t Know About the World Food Programme

 3.)
 The U.N.
 World Food Programme is the frontline agency responding to emergencies caused by conflict, climate shocks, pandemics and other disasters.
-We’re tackling ongoing emergencies in 20 countries or regions, the majority fueled by conflict.
+We’re tackling ongoing emergencies in nearly 20 countries or regions, the majority fueled by conflict.

 12.)
 More than 50% of the people we serve are women and girls.
 In 2019, 60% of the participants in our Rural Resilience Initiative were women.
 This enabled 56,102 women across seven countries to better manage their climate risks with insurance policies that protect them from a range of risks to their livelihoods.

 The accomplishments of 2022 will be a vital foundation as we work to bring lifesaving meals to millions more of the most vulnerable people on the planet.
 You can support our efforts by donating.

 This post was written by Paul Anthem, Simona Beltrami and Mert Er and originally appeared on wfp.org/stories.